amsen20/masters-thesis/docs/evaluation/imem.md

 Operations 2 and 3 involve borrowing new mutable references, `nodeElemMutRef` and `nextLinkMutRef`, from the fields of the node reached by the iterator’s box.
 Operation 4 then updates the iterator’s box, `iter.boxToLink`, which the function must access in order to reach the current node.
-As a result, the function must both access the resource held by the iterator’s box, which requires borrowing it and using the `write` function, and update that resource.
+As a result, the function must both access the resource held by the iterator’s box, which requires borrowing it, and update that resource using the `write` function.

 <!-- TODO: A DIAGRAM DISPLAYING THE TEMPORARY BOX AFTER SWAP -->